small lotus divider graphic on neutral colored background.

 4. National Institutes of Health Office of Dietary Supplements.
 Omega-3 Fatty Acids; Choline Fact Sheets.

-(All sources are freely accessible and searchable via Google or Google Scholar.)
+All sources are freely accessible and searchable via Google or Google Scholar.

-Some links in this article may be affiliate links, which means this site many earn a small commission if you choose to make a purchase—at no additional cost to you.
-Products are included as examples based on formulation characteristics, not sponsorship.
+Transparency and Scope: Some links in this article may be affiliate links, which means Evidence First Wellness may earn a small commission if you choose to make a purchase, at no additional cost to you.
+Products are included as educational examples based on formulation characteristics, not sponsorship, and affiliate relationships do not determine editorial conclusions.

 Read More